 Our brand-new exhibit, Red Panda Retreat, is now open!
-See our young red panda, Mei Lin, explore her new surroundings…
+See our gorgeous pair of red panda exploring their new surroundings…

 Red pandas are small mammals, covered in very thick reddish-brown fur, with black fur on their legs and bellies and white facial markings.
 They are mostly arboreal and crepuscular, meaning they live in the trees and are most active in the early morning and evening.

 Mei Lin is our young red panda who arrived at the Park in summer 2021.
 Her name means ‘beautiful forest’ in Chinese.
 Sanka, our young male, arrived in 2022 and has been settling in well!

 The new facilities provide stimulating and enriching environments, including trees, climbing structures, nesting boxes and lots of planted bamboo.
 There is also an air-conditioned inside den to keep the red panda content all year round.

 Our red panda will have 24-hour access to their indoor enclosure, so they can choose where to spend their time.